Kelly Osbourne Says Ozzy Intentionally Overdosed When He Learned Sharon Had Cancer, Credits Robin Williams With Saving Mother’s Life

 “[Robin] climbed into bed with her… He stayed there all afternoon, and throughout the house, you could hear her cackling with laughter,” Page Six quotes Kelly’s book.
 “Shortly after he left, she told us that she’d decided to go back and finish chemo… Robin Williams helped save mum’s life.”

-Williams himself passed away of self-inflicted wounds in 2014 after fighting against depression for many years.
+Williams himself passed away in 2014 after fighting against depression for many years.

 Kelly Osbourne’s book will be released by G.P.
 Putnam’s Sons in April